zs3.me

 Overview

-This is a project to get Swift working with the Qt 6 GUI library to allow construction of conventional (imperative) GUIs.
+This is a project to get Swift working with the Qt 6 GUI library to allow the construction of conventional (non-declarative) GUIs.

-SwiftQt, as I'm calling it, has the purpose of helping me create personal apps on Linux with Qt and using Swift instead of C++ or Python, which could be beneficial in some ways.
+SwiftQt, as I've called it, has the purpose of helping me create personal apps on Linux with Qt and using Swift instead of C++ or Python, which may be beneficial in some ways.

 Screenshots